civican/legisinfo/42-1/bills/C-15/bill_text.md

   **(4)** The portion of subsection 39.13(2) of the French version of the Act before paragraph (a) is replaced by the following:

-    **(2)** Le décret **pris au titre de l'alinéa (1)a)** :
+    **(2)** Le décret pris au titre de l'alinéa (1)a) :

   **(5)** Paragraphs 39.13(2)(a) and (b) of the Act are replaced by the following:

-    vests in the Corporation the shares and subordinated debt **that are subject to the order**, free from any adverse claim, including any claim that a transfer was wrongful or that a particular adverse person was the owner of or had an interest **or right** in **respect of** the shares or subordinated debt, even though the Corporation knows of the adverse claim;
+    vests in the Corporation the shares and subordinated debt that are subject to the order, free from any adverse claim, including any claim that a transfer was wrongful or that a particular adverse person was the owner of or had an interest or right in respect of the shares or subordinated debt, even though the Corporation knows of the adverse claim;

-    extinguishes any such adverse claim to the extent that the claim is a claim that a person other than the Corporation is the owner of or has an interest **or right** in **respect of** the shares or subordinated debt;
+    extinguishes any such adverse claim to the extent that the claim is a claim that a person other than the Corporation is the owner of or has an interest or right in respect of the shares or subordinated debt;

   **(6)** Paragraph 39.13(2)(d) of the Act is replaced by the following:

-    does not prevent a secured creditor or assignee or successor in interest of the person who was the holder of the shares or subordinated debt immediately before the making of the order from being entitled to receive compensation under section **39.23**; and
+    does not prevent a secured creditor or assignee or successor in interest of the person who was the holder of the shares or subordinated debt immediately before the making of the order from being entitled to receive compensation under section 39.23; and

   **(7)** Subsection 39.13(2) of the Act is amended by striking out "and" at the end of paragraph (c), by adding "and" at the end of paragraph (d) and by adding the following after paragraph (d):